• Skip to primary navigation

 Set out on your own as a freelancer

-Here, you are in control of what clients you accept, when you work, and how much you make.
+Here, you are in control of which clients you accept, when you work, and how much you make.
 You will be in charge of your own proofreading business.

 To start, work with one of the platforms mentioned in the previous section.
 Many earn a good living doing this alone.

-The next step is building your own website and creating a community of customers there.
+The next step is building your own website and creating a community of customers.
 Make sure to expand your network by contacting student organizations and local businesses, as well as advertising on social media.
-Check out Facebook groups that specialize in freelancer work, connect with people, and in no time, you’ll get your first proofreading job.
+Check out Facebook groups that specialize in freelancer work, connect with people, and you’ll get your first proofreading job in no time.

-Pro Tip: While establishing your own business as a freelancer means you must keep track of your own finances, it also means you can deduct expenses on your taxes such as software, rent for a home office, even training, and courses.
+Tip: While establishing your own business as a freelancer means you must keep track of your own finances, it also means you can deduct expenses on your taxes such as software, rent for a home office, and even training and courses.

 Now is the time!

-Creation of written content is at an all-time high, and nearly everybody needs a second set of eyes on their work.
+Written content creation is at an all-time high, and nearly everybody needs a second set of eyes on their work.

 Are you ready to turn your mastery of the written word into a job you love, one where you can decide when and where you work and how much you earn?